 Cytoskeleton offers GDP and GTP for small G-protein in vitro research.
-In addition we supply a line of fluorescent phalloidins under the tradename Acti-stain™.
-For more detailed information click on the datasheet link below.
+Additionally, our Actin-stain™ recognizes filamentous actin enabling fluorescent visualization.
+For more detailed information view our datasheets below.

 Cytoskeleton's products have been cited hundreds of times over the past 18 years.
 A select few are described here, for more citations on individual products please use the "Citations" tab on each individual product page.

 Phalloidin (rhodamine): 14uM (Cat. # PHDR1)

 |Ezratty, E. J., Partridge, M. A. and Gundersen, G. G. (2005).
 Microtubule-induced focal adhesion disassembly is mediated by dynamin and focal adhesion kinase.
 Nat.
 Cell Biol.
 7, 581-590.|

 |Gomes, E. R., Jani, S. and Gundersen, G. G. (2005).
 Nuclear movement regulated by Cdc42, MRCK, myosin, and actin flow establishes MTOC polarization in migrating cells.
 Cell 121, 451-463.|